edrohan1/edx-documentation/en_us/shared/students/SFD_notes.rst

 To edit or delete a note, follow these steps.

 #.
 Press Tab to move focus to the note that you want.

 #.
 Press Ctrl + spacebar or Ctrl + Enter to open the note editor.

 #.
 Press Tab to move the cursor to the text field or the tag field, and then
    make the changes that you want.

 #.
 Press Tab to move to the **Edit**, **Delete**, or **Close** button, and
    then press Enter.

-To close the note editor without making any changes, press Esc.
+To close the note editor without making any changes, press **Esc**.

 .. include:: ../../links/links.rst